Joseph Biederman: Noteworthy Work

-Dr. Biederman has also led studies concluding that a substantial minority of children diagnosed with ADHD actually had pediatric bipolar disorder.
+Biederman also led studies concluding that a substantial minority of children diagnosed with ADHD actually had pediatric bipolar disorder.
 This theory was proposed at a time when it was unheard for young children to be diagnosed with bipolar disorder, which is characterized by severe mood swings.
-According to the New York Times, between 1994 to 2003, there was a controversial 40-fold increase in the diagnosis of pediatric bipolar disorder.
+According to the New York Times, between 1994 and 2003, there was a controversial 40-fold increase in the diagnosis of pediatric bipolar disorder.

-Although Dr. Biederman was one of the first to systematically study childhood onset bipolar disorder, the existence of bipolar disorder in childhood had been shown by many prior reports.
-In 1986, Weller et. al. searched the literature of case reports describing children with severe psychiatric symptoms.
+Although Biederman was one of the first to systematically study childhood onset bipolar disorder, the existence of bipolar disorder in childhood had been shown by many prior reports.
+In 1986, Weller et al. searched the literature of case reports describing children with severe psychiatric symptoms.
 Of 157 such cases, 24% had childhood onset bipolar disorder.
 This review suggested that juvenile mania may be common among referred children with severe psychopathology but that it may be difficult to diagnose.

-This early work led to systematic studies by Dr. Biederman and others which showed that childhood onset bipolar disorder was more common than originally believed, especially among children with attention deficit hyperactivity disorder or conduct disorder.
+This early work led to systematic studies by Biederman and others which showed that childhood onset bipolar disorder was more common than originally believed, especially among children with attention deficit hyperactivity disorder or conduct disorder.
 Childhood onset bipolar disorder is now recognized by the American Academy of Child and Adolescent Psychiatry as a valid disorder as indicated by the publication of a practice parameter for diagnosing and treating bipolar disorder in children.